Life after SSRI

 I used that expression to the gorgeous naked woman lying next to me who, God bless her, actually found me attractive, and did not consider herself to be in fact, "out of my league".

-Truly, I am the world's biggest idiot.
+Truly, I am the world's biggest loser.

 And yet.